Naman-pokhriyal/App-1/README.md

      <li><img src="https://reactnative.dev/img/header_logo.svg" alt="reactnative" width="40" height="40"/> React Native</li>
 </ul>
 <br/>
 <p align=center>A very minimalistic look ToDo App made completely with React Native.
-It stores all the tasks locally and permanently until the task is discardded by the user.
+It stores all the tasks locally and permanently until the task is discarded by the user.
 The perfect app to get started with React Native.</p>
 <br/>
 <br/>